arthur-ai/bench/docs/source/compare_llm_providers.md

 ## LLM response generation

-We use different temperature settings to generate three different lists of responses:
+We use OpenAI and Cohere to generate summaries of these bills:

 ```python
 from langchain.llms import OpenAI, Cohere